What Are the Treatments for Acne?

 The occasional pimple can be concealed.
 If used at all, over-the-counter cover-up creams and cosmetics should be water-based.
 Even if outbreaks of acne cannot be eliminated, conventional treatment can provide relief.

-The best treatments inhibit sebum production, limit bacterial growth, or encourage shedding of skin cells to unclog pores.
+The best treatments inhibit sebum production, limit bacterial growth, encourage shedding of skin cells to unclog pores, or a newer treatment that blocks male hormones in the skin.
 Because many therapies can have side effects, any patient with acne should proceed with caution when trying a new treatment.
 People with any type of acne that lowers their self-esteem or makes them unhappy, those with acne that is leaving scars or people with severe, persistent cases of acne, need the care of a dermatologist.